ac-tuwien/pymhlib/README.md

 Major changes over major releases:

+#### Version 0.1.2
+- directory renamed to pymhlib to correspond to module name
+- bug fix in Metropolis criterion of ALNS
 - boolean arguments must now be specified in the command line as any other parameter

 #### Version 0.1.1
 - basic functionality test `tests/test_all.py` for all problems and algorithms added
 - polishing, minor fixes